Resource Catalog

 print("description: ", ceda_cat.description)

-API endpoints are wrapped in methods and are structured into classes following the same logic as the API.
-E.g. to fetch a collection item, I first need to get the collection from the resource catalog.
+The Hub API endpoints are wrapped in methods inside pyeodh and are structured into classes, following the same logic as the underlying APIs.
+This means that, for xample, to fetch a collection item we first need to get the collection from the resource catalogue.
+The following cell provedes a code example to do this.

 # GET /stac-fastapi/collections/{collection_id}/items/{item_id}